DarkGhostHunter/Larakick/wiki/DB.md

 $factory->define(\App\Podcast::class, function (Faker $faker) {
     return [
         'name' => $faker->name,
-        'length' => '', // TODO: Assign a random value for the factory property.
+        'length' => $faker->length,
     ];
 });
 ```

+> Larakick will try to guess the `Faker` values for each property by using the name of the column, but in any case you should go to your factory and add the correct values yourself.

 To disable creating factories, issue the `factory` key with the `false` value: